stjude-smc/sync_device_32/README.md

 ### Timing Configuration

+**Note:** All timing parameters for `sync_device_32` are specified in microseconds (µs).

-For optimal performance, configure these timing parameters before starting acquisition:
+Configure these timing parameters to match your hardware before starting acquisition:

 ```python
 # Essential timing parameters (in microseconds)